 Ms. Fitzgerald-Redd earned a Bachelor of Arts degree in Public Administration from Virginia State University.

 Mr. Kiker is Vice President, Marketing and Communications for the North American Insulation Manufacturers Association.
-In this capacity, Mr. Kiker develops the implements marketing and communications strategies to support fiberglass, rock and slag wool insulation products for NAIMA’s core audiences of residential and commercial builders, specifiers of institutional and industrial processes, engineers, architects and consumers.
+In this capacity, Mr. Kiker develops and implements marketing and communications strategies to support fiberglass, rock and slag wool insulation products for NAIMA’s core audiences of residential and commercial builders, specifiers of institutional and industrial processes, engineers, architects and consumers.